cspaier/WordPath/README.md

 > (you must have uvicorn installed)

 ### how does it work ?
-The API will get all "nearest words" (L¹) of the `source` and the `objective`, in `preloaded.json`.
-This file has been structured with a simple regex check:
+The server will calculate all "nearest words" (L¹) of the `source` and the `objective`, and cache them in `preloaded.json`.
+This file has been structured thanks a simple regex check:
 > For example, if the word is `words`, we will decompose in 5 regex checks:
 > * `.ords`
 > * `w.rds`